 The Nominating and Governance Committee is responsible for developing and overseeing the Board's Corporate Governance Guidelines and a code of conduct applicable to members of the Board and for monitoring the independence of the Board.
 The Nominating and Governance Committee also determines Board membership qualifications, selects, evaluates and recommends to the Board nominees to fill vacancies as they arise, reviews the performance of the Board and its committees and is responsible for director education.
-Other responsibilities include reviewing the Company's ethics and compliance program, oversight of the Board's self-evaluation process and leading the Board's executive succession planning efforts.
+Other responsibilities include oversight of the Board's self-evaluation process and leading the Board's executive succession planning efforts.
 The Board has determined that each member of the Nominating and Governance Committee is independent as defined by the standards of the NYSE.
 The full text of the Nominating and Governance Committee charter is available on the Company's website at www.cca.com (under the "Corporate Governance" section of the Investors page).